 Students selected for verification must complete all verification requirements by the established deadlines for the type(s) of aid received in order to be eligible to receive financial assistance.

 - Federal Pell Grant.
-A student who is eligible to receive a Federal Pell Grant must have their FAFSA information on file in the Office of Financial Assistance no later than 12/18/13 (if enrolled for 13/FA only) or 05/14/14 (if enrolled for the 2013-14 academic year or 14/SP only).
+A student who is eligible to receive a Federal Pell Grant must have their FAFSA information on file in the Office of Financial Assistance no later than 12/18/15 (if enrolled for 2015/Fall only) or 5/11/16 (if enrolled for the 2015-2016 academic year or 2016/Spring only).
 If the student takes a leave of absence or withdraws, the initial FAFSA must be received by the student’s last date of attendance.
-The valid FAFSA information must be received by the Office of Financial Assistance by 6/30/14 or 60 days from the student’s last date of class attendance, whichever is earlier.
+The valid FAFSA information must be received by the Office of Financial Assistance by 6/30/16 or 60 days from the student’s last date of class attendance, whichever is earlier.
 (NOTE: If a reprocessed Federal Pell Grant Student Aid Report is received after the student has ceased to be enrolled but during the 60-day verification extension period, the reprocessed SAR may be used for payment only if it results in a lower Pell Grant award.)

-- The Reduction of Income Questionnaire may also be required.
+- Reduced Income Form may also be required.
 Download this form here.